 College is a challenging time.
 With deadlines to meet, relationships to build, and a career to plan, it can seem like a lot to juggle.
-King's College Counseling Center assists students in finding solutions to life's challenges by helping them manage stress and anxiety, learn new ways to deal with difficult situations, improve moods, mend relationships, and hopefully live better lives.
+King's College's Counseling Center assists students in finding solutions to life's challenges by helping them manage stress and anxiety, learn new ways to deal with difficult situations, improve moods, mend relationships, and live better lives, among other things.

-The purpose of this publication is to assist faculty and staff in their efforts to enhance the educational and personal achievements of King's College students by providing some information about situations or circumstances in which counseling services may be helpful or advised.
+The purpose of this publication is to assist faculty and staff in their efforts to enhance the educational and personal achievements of King's College students by providing some information about situations or circumstances in which Counseling Services may be helpful or advised.

 The information within explains when professional counseling might be beneficial to an individual and how to make a referral to Counseling Services.
-You will find some common concerns that students often seek support for and a discussion of how to assist students in obtaining a referral for services, how to help those immediately in distress, and how to gauge what is an urgent situation.
+You will find some common concerns that students often seek support for and a discussion of how to assist students immediately in distress, who need further assistance, and ho to gauge what is an urgent situation.

-Throughout, the concept of professional confidentiality as it applies to counseling and information about referral and consultation services are also discussed.
+Throughout, the concept of professional confidentiality as it applies to campus and information about referral and consultation services are also discussed.
 You will also find specific information about what to do in emergency circumstances.